 - Recipients of the Research Fund grants may not apply again until the third subsequent rfp cycle (i.e. if awarded in 2017, cannot apply until fall 2020 application cycle).

-Application: Applications for the 2018 Schwartz Research Funds are due Monday, November 6, 2017.
+Application: Applications for the 2018 Schwartz Research Funds were due Monday, November 6, 2017.

 *Note to faculty members outside of life science departments: if you are unsure if your research may qualify, please consult Yael Levitte before submitting your application.